-- 1. is expected to be confined at home or hospital bedside for a minimum of four weeks; - 2. for medical reasons only; - medical condition is documented by a physician licensed to practice in the United States.
-Student Attendance Accounting Manual - Section III (4-21)
+- 1. is expected to be confined at home or hospital bedside for a minimum of four weeks; - 3. medical condition is documented by a physician licensed to practice in the United States.

+Student Attendance Accounting Mani

 Special Education Homebound - The student has already been determined to be a student with a disability and the student is receiving special education services.
-The HA will not use the referral committee a referral packet in this situation
+The HA will not use the referral committee or a

 - 1. Parent Responsibilities: - a.
 Contact the campus principal / special education teacher. - b.
 Share new medical developments. - 2.
 School Responsibility: - a.
 Obtain parent information and the Physician's Report.
 The report states the medical reason for homebound confinement and the amount of time suggested by the physician. - b.
 Schedule an ARD/IEP meeting to discuss student's educational needs. - c.
-Any student who is placed in the special education homebound instructional arrangement/setting must meet the following four criteria: be eligible for special education and related services as determined by an ARD committee;

-- is expected to be confined at home or hospital bedside for a minimum of four weeks; - for medical reasons only (unless the child is 0 5 years of age); - medical condition is documented by a physician licensed to practice in the United States.
+Any student who is placed in the special education homebound instructional arrangement/setting must meet the following four criteria: - be eligible for special education and related services as determined by an ARD committee; - is expected to be confined at home or hospital bedside for a minimum of four weeks; - for medical reasons only (unless the child is 0-5 years of age); - medical condition is documented by a physician licensed to practice in the United States.
 19 TAC § 89.63(c)(2)(A) - d. (see also Instructional Arrangement Section 5)